openSUSE/news-o-o/_posts/2008-12-07-opensuse-weekly-news-issue-49.markdown

 ---

 ![news](//news.opensuse.org/wp-content/uploads/2007/11/knewsticker.png) Issue #49 of openSUSE Weekly News is [now out](http://en.opensuse.org/OpenSUSE_Weekly_News/49)!
-In this weekâ€™s issue:
+In this week’s issue:

   * Andreas Jaeger: openSUSE 11.1 Goes RC2

   * Joe Brockmeier: Mounting remote directories using FUSE and sshfs on openSUSE

-  * Henne Vogelsang: Whatâ€™s Working Well and What To Do With It
+  * Henne Vogelsang: What’s Working Well and What To Do With It

   * RedDwarf: Check your multimedia problem in ten steps